Laserdrucker vs. Tintenstrahldrucker: Ein Vergleich

 Office use: Ideal for laser printers

-Laser printers are particularly well suited for office use for several reasons:
+Laser printers are particularly suitable for office use for several reasons:

 • High-volume efficiency : In offices where large volumes of documents are frequently printed, laser printers offer unbeatable efficiency and speed.
 They can produce a high number of pages quickly, reducing waiting times and increasing productivity.